Comprehensive Guide to Free Hearing Aids and Services for Pensioners in Melton

 Submit concession card and ID details for verification.

-Receive an HSP voucher issued by Medicare.
+Receive an HSP voucher issued by the Department of Health, Disability and Ageing.

 Schedule your hearing test and fitting appointment.